-Are you wondering how much private health insurance will cost you, and can you afford it?
+Are you wondering how much private health insurance costs and whether you can afford it?
 It’s crucial to know how much you end up paying for health insurance in Germany because it can be a significant part of one’s budget.
 Private coverage doesn’t have to be expensive – in fact, in some cases, it can be even cheaper than German public insurance.

 The cost of private health insurance in Germany can range from 28 EUR to 1,500 EUR per month, depending on your situation and insurance premium.
 The price for students starts at 28 EUR per month, and a good policy for employees will cost around 220 EUR per month.